DUNE/dune-justin/docs/justin-man-page.md

-       show-replicas [--request-id ID] [--stage-id ID] [--file-did DID] Shows file and  replica  information  in  the  justIn  Database, either  limited  by  request ID and stage ID or by file DID.
+       show-replicas [--request-id ID] [--stage-id ID] [--file-did DID] Shows file and  replica  information  in  the  justIN  Database, either  limited  by  request ID and stage ID or by file DID.
 For each replica of each file, the request ID, stage ID, file state, RSE name, and file DID are shown.